rade/weave/site/proxy.md

     $ weave run 10.2.1.1/24 -ti ubuntu

-Unlike launching via the proxy `weave run` starts containers in the background so that it may perform the network attachment step afterwards; consequently there may be a small window during which the container is running but has no weave interface.
+Bear in mind that the proxy brings additional benefits which are not available with `weave run` - for example, it ensures that the weave network interface is available before starting a container's application process.
+Furthermore, containers can be started in foreground mode, and can be automatically removed (with the usual `--rm`).

-Finally, there is a `weave start` command, which invokes `docker start` for starting existing containers.
+Finally, there is a `weave start` command which starts existing containers with `docker start` and attaches them to the weave network.

 ## <a name="troubleshooting"></a>Troubleshooting